 So, you've got the basics down, but what happens if you get sick?
 What do you do then?

 - Constitutional Hydrotherapy: Constitutional Hydrotherapy is the act of alternating hot and cold cloths on the chest and upper back to increase circulation and immune system function.
 We have found it to incredibly effective for shortening the duration and severity of many illnesses.
-For more information about how constitutional hydrotherapy works, as well as instructions on how to apply this treatment, click here to view an instructional video.
+For more information about how constitutional hydrotherapy works, as well as instructions on how to apply this treatment, contact us for more information!

 - Homeopathic Ocillococcinum: Oscillococcinum has been shown in clinical trials to help reduce the severity and shorten the duration of flu-like symptoms.
 Unlike other flu medicines, Oscillococcinum does not cause drowsiness or interact with other medications.
 Oscillo works best when taken early, so it’s helpful to keep it on hand.
 Take Oscillo at the first signs of flu-like symptoms.